socallinuxexpo/scale-network/switch-configuration/README.md

 ## To get the configuration for a switch:

 1. ```
-    If you haven't already, get a full copy of the repository and build the configuration files.
+    If you haven't already, get a full copy of the repository and built the configuration files.
     A.      Clone the repository
     B.      Get a current copy of the secrets directory from someone.
-    C.      Change to the "switch_configuration/config" directory.
+    C.      Change to the \"switch_configuration\" directory.
-    D.      Run "scripts/build_switch_configs.pl"
+    D.      Type \"make\".
    ```
 1. ```
     Check the number on the labels on the switch and find the